-There are plenty of claims across the industry that stone worktops can last a lifetime, but how long can you expect your worktops to last in your home?
+There are plenty of claims across the industry that stone worktops can last a lifetime, but how long do kitchen worktops last in your home?
 Replacing a worktop can be an intimidating prospect, so how can you avoid picking a worktop that won’t hold its integrity?

 Investing in a high-quality kitchen worktop could add value to your home should you choose to sell.
 With an estimated 6% rise in the value to your home.